Seth-Wolfgang/IVSparse-dev/Benchmarking/README_TO_REPRODUCE_RESULTS.txt

 PR02R: https://www.cise.ufl.edu/research/sparse/matrices/Fluorem/PR02R.html
     - Note: this may be found on either the official SuiteSparse website or the University of Florida site.
-            We used the .mtx file.
+            We used the PR02R.mtx NOT PR02R_b.mtx or PR02R_x.mtx.

 Sim Unique/Binary:
     - Note: These were generated matrices.
 The dimensions and density are listed on Table 1, the only difference is all values in Sim Binary were 1, and all values in Sim Unique had values generated with rand() and allowed for values between 1 and INT64_MAX

-All data here was run through datasetSizeBench.cpp, which is located in Benchmarking/lib/datasetSizeBench.cpp.
+All data was run on a HPC.
+The provided slurm script (ivsparse-benchmark.sh) should create the necessary files.
-Some value templates may need to be changed depending on the data you are using.
-The lines have comments next to them to indicate what may need to be changed.
-The program will segfault if something is off.
+Some work, mainly creating directories in /lib/, may need to be done for a generalized run, as the script is written for our specific machine.
-Some code may need to be commented/uncommented depending on the dataset you are trying to reproduce results for.
+It is possible to run any benchmarking from /lib/simulatedBench_COO.cpp, as the slurm script creates new copies of this file.

 runBenchmark.sh is not used in the publication, but allows for benchmarkings using matrices from SuiteSparse Matrix Collection.
 Early benchmarks used this, but we found the prevalence of diagonal matrices in the collection to be problematic for our data structure.